+Tuition Fees: \$9,500 Material Fee: \$300

-Enrolment Fee: \$200 (Non-refundable) Location: Level 2, 540 Elizabeth Street, Melbourne 3000, VIC
+Location: Level 2, 540 Elizabeth Street,

 This qualification reflects the role of individuals in a variety of Business Services job roles.
 These individuals may have supervisory performance accountabilities.

 Individuals in these roles carry out a mix of specialist and moderately complex administrative or operational tasks that require self-development skills.
 They use well-developed skills and a broad knowledge base to apply solutions to a defined range of unpredictable problems and analyse information from a variety of sources.
 They may provide leadership and guidance to others with some limited responsibility for the output of others.